intake/intake/docs/source/quickstart.rst

 It is often useful to move the descriptions of data sources out of your code and into a specification file that can be reused and shared with other projects and people.
-Intake calls this a ":term:`Catalog`", which contains a list of named entries describing how to load data sources.
+Intake calls this a ":term:`Catalog file`", which contains a list of named entries describing how to load data sources.
 The ``intake example`` command, above, created a catalog file with the following :term:`YAML`-syntax content: